ambiot/documents/doc/en/source/ambd_arduino/ambd_mini/getting_started/RTL8722DM_mini_Arduino SDK_getting start.rst

    :height: 6.25in

 | If you are facing GitHub downloading issue, please refer to the
-  following link at “Download/Software Development Kit”.
+  following link at "Download/Software Development Kit".
 There are 3 sections.
 | 1.
-“AmebaD_Arduino_patch1_SDK”, please select at least 1 of the SDKs.
+"AmebaD_Arduino_patch1_SDK", please select at least 1 of the SDKs.
   There are 5 latest released SDK options.
 | 2.
-“AmebaD_Arduino_patch2_Tools”, please select according to your
+"AmebaD_Arduino_patch2_Tools", please select according to your
   operation system.
 There are Windows, Linux and MacOS.
 | 3.
-“AmebaD_Arduino_Source_Code”, this section is optional download
+"AmebaD_Arduino_Source_Code", this section is optional download
   only wants to refer the latest source code.

 `https://www.amebaiot.com.cn/en/ameba-arduino-summary/ <https://www.amebaiot.com.cn/ameba-arduino-summary/>`__

 Download the files selected, then unzip (patch1 and patch2 are compulsory).
-There are “Install.doc”/“Install.pdf” for you to refer installation steps.
-According to your system, please run the installation tool in the “Offline_SDK_installation_tool” folder.
+There are "Install.doc"/"Install.pdf" for you to refer installation steps.
+According to your system, please run the installation tool in the "Offline_SDK_installation_tool" folder.

-After the installation tool running successfully, you may open Arduino IDE and proceed to “tools” -> “Board“ -> “Boards Manager…”.
-Try to find “Realtek AmebaD Boards (32-bits ARM Cortex-M4 @200MHz)” in the list, click “Install”, then the Arduino IDE starts to download required files for AmebaD.
+After the installation tool running successfully, you may open Arduino IDE and proceed to "tools" -> "Board" -> "Boards Manager…".
+Try to find "Realtek AmebaD Boards (32-bits ARM Cortex-M4 @200MHz)" in the list, click "Install", then the Arduino IDE starts to download required files for AmebaD.

-Finally, we select AmebaD as current connected board in “tools” -> “Board” -> “Ameba ARM (32-bits) Boards” ->” RTL8722DM_MINI”：
+Finally, we select AmebaD as current connected board in "tools" -> "Board" -> "Ameba ARM (32-bits) Boards" ->" RTL8722DM_MINI":

 .. image:: ../media/RTL8722DM_mini_Arduino_SDK_getting_start/image8.jpeg
    :alt: get-start-9